SDGforskning/sdg-strings/SDG02_query_action_WoS.md

         OR "International Seed Treaty"
         OR "biopiracy"
-        OR "Global Plan of Action for Animal Genetic Resources" OR "Plant Genetic Resources for Food and Agriculture" )
+        OR "Global Plan of Action for Animal Genetic Resources" OR "Plant Genetic Resources for Food and Agriculture" OR "PGRFA" )
 )